obonaventure/cnp3/Missions/S2/abp.rst

 .. what are the factors that affect the performance of the alternating bit protocol ?

-10. Links are often symmetrical, i.e. they offer the same bandwidth in both directions, but there are some asymmetrical link technologies.
+10. Links are often considered as symmetrical, i.e. they offer the same bandwidth in both directions.
+Symmetrical links are widely used in Local Area Networks and in the core of the Internet, but there are many asymmetrical link technologies.
 The most common example are the various types of ADSL and CATV technologies.
 Consider an implementation of the Alternating Bit Protocol that is used between two hosts that are directly connected by using an asymmetric link.
 Assume that a host is sending segments containing 10 bytes of control information and 90 bytes of data and that the acknowledgements are 10 bytes long.
 If the round-trip-time is negligible, what is the minimum bandwidth required on the return link to ensure that the transmission of acknowledgements is not a bottleneck ?

 11. Derive a mathematical expression that provides the `goodput` achieved by the Alternating Bit Protocol assuming that :